 - Do you understand the process?
 (This includes everything from the forms and filing to knowing whether a proposed settlement is fair to understanding what the law entitles you to.)

-You should ask yourself all of these questions and more when deciding whether to hire a divorce lawyer or not, and you have a great deal to think about.
-But if your spouse retains the services of an attorney, you may also want to do so.
+You should ask yourself all of these questions and more when deciding whether to hire a divorce lawyer or not.
+You have a great deal to think about.
+But that last one is especially important.
+If your spouse retains the services of an attorney, you may also want to do so.